darthvader58/KaleshScript/README.md

 ## Contributing

 Feel free to add more Delhi slang and features!
-This is meant to be fun and educational.
+This is meant to be fun and NOT educational.

 ## License